quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part76_8.4_ODE_Algorit.md

 ---

 #### Determining Period by Recording Times
-Background context: The task involves devising an algorithm to determine the period \(T\) of oscillation by recording times at which the mass passes through the origin.
+Background context: The task involves devising an algorithm to determine the period $T$ of oscillation by recording times at which the mass passes through the origin.
 At least three time points are necessary due to potential asymmetry in the motion.
-:p Devise an algorithm to determine the period \(T\) of the oscillation by recording times at which the mass passes through the origin.
+:p Devise an algorithm to determine the period $T$ of the oscillation by recording times at which the mass passes through the origin.
 ??x
-Record the times \(t_1, t_2,\) and \(t_3\) when the mass passes through the origin.
-The period \(T\) can be approximated as:
+Record the times $t_1, t_2,$ and $t_3$ when the mass passes through the origin.
+The period $T$ can be approximated as:
-\[ T \approx (t_3 - t_1)/2 \]
+$$T \approx (t_3 - t_1)/2$$

 If there is significant asymmetry, additional points may be needed to refine the estimate.
 ```java
 // Pseudocode for determining period by recording times at origin